googlegenomics/dataflow-java/README.rst

     an api key or client secrets file.

   * ``GenomicsOptions.java`` and ``GenomicsDatasetOptions``
-    extend these class for your command line options to take advantage of common command line functionality
+    extend these classes for your command line options to take advantage of common command line functionality